RPI-REV/REV-Constitution/scrum.md

 The REV of 2014-2015 was a perfect example of failing in plain sight.
 Plans changed quickly, and desicions for the product were not made by the right people, causing issues to propagate across the team, resulting in a half-baked product.
-There is an urgent need for central management of the product on the team, and scrum so elegantly incorperates it.
+There is an urgent need for central management of the product on the team, and scrum so elegantly incorporates it.

 ### The Scrum Team